abuse and neglect investigation: See DFPS Investigation.

 registered child care home: A child day care home that is registered.
 The primary caregiver provides care in the caregiver’s own residence for not more than six children from birth through 13 years, and may provide care after-school hours for not more than six additional elementary school children.
 The total number of children in care at any given time, including the children related to the caregiver, must not exceed 12.
 The term does not include a home that provides care exclusively for any number of children who are related to the caregiver.
 A registered home must follow Texas Administrative Code Chapter 747, Minimum Standards for Child Care Homes.
 See 26 TAC §745.37.

 registration: A type of permit issued by Licensing to provide child day care in a registered child care home.

 regular care: A child care arrangement in which care is provided in a registered child care home or listed family home:

 - three or more days a week; and

 See Texas Human Resources Code §42.002(17).

-renewal background check: The periodic background check that an operation must request after submitting an initial background check.
+renewal background check: A subsequent background check that an operation submits for a person who has already had an initial background check at the operation.

-report: An expression of dissatisfaction or concern about an operation, made known to DFPS or HHSC staff, that alleges a possible violation of minimum standards, administrative rules, or statutes and involves risk to a child in care.
-See 40 TAC §745.21(37).
+report: An expression of dissatisfaction or concern about an operation, made known to DFPS or HHSC staff that alleges a possible violation of minimum standards, administrative rules, or statutes and involves risk to a child in care.
+See 26 TAC §745.21(37).

 residential contract manager: The DFPS staff person who is responsible for managing the contracts between DFPS and residential child care operations for placement of children in CPS conservatorship.